benjamin-glitsos/item-management-system/README.md

 * GRASP
 * SOLID
 * DRY
-* “Object-Oriented in the large, Functional Programming in the small”
+* “Object-Oriented in the large; Functional Programming in the small”

 ### Admin